SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_dcmotor26_tb9053ftg/README.md

   | RTE_SSI_MASTER_MOSI_PIN  | GPIO_26 [P27] | GPIO_26        | SDI       |
   | RTE_SSI_MASTER_MISO_PIN  | GPIO_27 [P29] | GPIO_27        | SDO       |

-**Note:**
+> [!NOTE]

-- The DC Motor 26 click board switches should be set as follows: SW 1-2-3-4 : H-H-L-L. This sets the click board as a SPI controlled single-channel device so the motor should be connected to OUT1/2 and OUT3/4.
+> The DC Motor 26 click board switches should be set as follows: SW 1-2-3-4 : H-H-L-L. This sets the click board as a SPI controlled single-channel device so the motor should be connected to OUT1/2 and OUT3/4.

 ## Setup ##

 You can either create a project based on an example project or start with an empty example project.

+> [!IMPORTANT]
+> - Make sure that the [Third Party Hardware Drivers](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension) extension is installed as part of the SiSDK.
+If not, follow [this documentation](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+> - **Third Party Hardware Drivers** extension must be enabled for the project to install the required components from this extension.

+> [!TIP]
+> To show all components in the **Third Party Hardware Drivers** extension, the **Evaluation** quality must be enabled in the Software Component view.

 ### Create a project based on an example project ###